 This course is designed to merge artistry and innovation with the practical baking and pastry techniques utilized in a production setting.
 Emphasis is placed on quantity bread and roll-in dough production, plated and platter presentations, seasonal/theme product utilization and cost effectiveness.
 Upon completion, students should be able to plan, prepare and evaluate breads and desserts within a commercial environment and determine production costs and selling prices.
-Pre-requisites: All Required

-CUUL 1000 - Fundamentals of Culinary Arts CUUL 1110 - Culinary Safety and Sanitation CUUL 1220 - Baking Principles CUUL 1520 - Baking Science CUUL 1530 - European Cakes and Tortes CUUL 1540 - Artisan and Specialty Bread CUUL 1550 - Hot and Cold Plated Desserts CUUL 1560 - Cake Design and Decorating CUUL 1570 - Confection Artistry CUUL 1580 - Chocolate Artistry Co-requisites: All Required ENGL 0098 - English III MATH 1012 - Foundations of Mathematics
+- CUUL 1000 Fundamentals of Culinary Arts

+- CUUL 1110 Culinary Safety and Sanitation

+- CUUL 1220 Baking Principles

+- CUUL 1520 Baking Science

+- CUUL 1530 European Cakes and Tortes

+- CUUL 1540 Artisan and Specialty Bread

+- CUUL 1550 Hot and Cold Plated Desserts

+- CUUL 1560 Cake Design and Decorating

+- CUUL 1570 Confection Artistry

+- CUUL 1580 Chocolate Artistry